 Our objective was to drive around Tasmania to see as much as we could in one week, focusing on nature and wildlife.

-Day 1 &2 | South of Tasmania: from Hobart to Port Arthur
+Day 1 and 2 | Southern Tasmania: Hobart to Port Arthur

 Day 3 | East Coast of Tasmania: Coles Bay, Freycinet National Park and Bicheno

-We slept at a campsite in Bicheno.
+We stayed at a campsite in Bicheno.

 Day 4 | East Coast of Tasmania: Bay of Fires